humanmade/altis-core/docs/README.md

 }
 ```

-AWS SDK can be also configured in code by using `altis.aws_sdk.params` filter which is called right before the global instance of the AWS SDK is created.
+The AWS SDK can be also configured in code by using `altis.aws_sdk.params` filter which is called right before the global instance of the AWS SDK is created.

 **Note:** this filter can only be used in the bootstrap function of an Altis module as it's called very early in the loading process.